 a) This project or engagement will run for the full duration agreed at the outset, i.e. in our Order Confirmation document.
 Between signing the Order Confirmation and prior to starting work on the project, either party may terminate the contract for any reason upon 1 months’ notice except where this duration is modified and mutually agreed (see clause 5 above).

-b) If you request to terminate this contract prior to its full contracted duration, the full contract cost including all setup costs and contracted monthly fees and notice period will become payable immediately.
+b) Unless otherwise specified in the Order Confirmation, if you request to terminate this contract prior to its full contracted duration, the full contract cost including all setup costs and contracted monthly fees and notice period will become payable immediately.
 In this circumstance all pre-agreed discounts will be lost.

-c) Without affecting any other right or remedy available to us, we may terminate this contract with immediate effect on giving written notice to you if:
+c) Without affecting any other right or remedy available to the other party, either party may terminate this contract with immediate effect on giving written notice to the other party if:

-i) You take any step or action in connection with its entering administration, provisional liquidation or any composition or arrangement with its creditors (other than in relation to a solvent restructuring), being wound up (whether voluntarily or by order of the court, unless for the purpose of a solvent restructuring), have a receiver, administrator, administrative receiver, manager, trustee or similar officer appointed over any of your assets or ceasing to carry on business;
+i) either party takes any step or action in connection with its entering administration, provisional liquidation or any composition or arrangement with its creditors (other than in relation to a solvent restructuring), being wound up (whether voluntarily or by order of the court, unless for the purpose of a solvent restructuring), have a receiver, administrator, administrative receiver, manager, trustee or similar officer appointed over any of its assets or ceasing to carry on business;

-ii) You suspend or threaten to suspend, cease or threaten to cease, to carry on all or a substantial part of your business;
+ii) either party suspends or threatens to suspend, cease or threaten to cease, to carry on all or a substantial part of their business;

-iii) You are in material breach of any of the terms of this client contract and, in the case of a breach capable of remedy you fail to remedy such breach within 14 days of written notice from us requiring remedy of such breach.
+iii) either party is in material breach of any of the terms of this Customer contract and, in the case of a breach capable of remedy either party fails to remedy such breach within 14 days of written notice from the other party requiring remedy of such breach.

 d) All clauses which expressly or by implication have effect after termination shall continue in full force and effect.